C. C. Catch: Early life

-C. C. Catch was born Caroline Catherine Müller in the Netherlands to a Dutch mother and a German father and moved to West Germany with her family in the late 1970s.
+C.C.
+Catch was born Caroline Catherine Müller in the Netherlands to a Dutch mother and a German father and moved to West Germany with her family in the late 1970s.
 From an early age, she was supported by her parents, who recognised her talent and encouraged her dream of being a famous singer.
 Her father, Peter Müller, a musician himself, was especially supportive and played an important role in her career as her manager and tour-manager.

-Still in her teens, she took part in talent contests and later joined the German girl quartet Optimal, who released their first single, "Er War Magnetisch", in 1983.
+Still in her teens, she took part in talent contests and later joined the West German girl quartet Optimal, who released their first single, "Er War Magnetisch", in 1983.